asrcpq/tttz/README.md

 ## Features

-* focus on 1v1 network combat(ai use the same interface as human), optimized for high latency environment
+* Focus on 1v1 network combat(ai use the same interface as human), optimized for high latency environment

-* responsive and minimalist. zero-gravity, event-blocking.
+* Responsive and minimalist. zero-gravity, event-blocking.

-* heavily modified rules to encourage fancy attack patterns, making stupid AI harder to win.
+* Special attack rules, including all-spin bonus and twist combo multiplier to encourage fancy attack patterns, making stupid AI harder to win.

 * Replay is automatically saved.
 KPP, APP and PPS are computed by replayer.

-See doc/rule.md for more

 ## Default Keybind